tine20/docker/README.md

 5. link docservice source `ln -s /path/to/docservice/repo docservice` or just wait for console to clone it for you
 6. link broadcasthub source `ln -s /path/to/tine20-broadcsthub/repo broadcasthub` or just wait for console to clone it for you
 7. login to the tine docker registry, with your gitlab credentials `docker login dockerregistry.metaways.net` ([gitlab docu, for MFA](https://docs.gitlab.com/ee/user/packages/container_registry/#authenticating-to-the-gitlab-container-registry))
-8. checkout your branch and install tine20 dependencies `cd tine20/tine20 && composer install --ignore-platform-reqs` and `cd tine20/tine20/Tinebase/js && npm install`
+8. checkout your branch and install tine20 dependencies `cd tine20/tine20 && composer install --ignore-platform-reqs` and `./console docker:npminstall`
 9. install docservice dependencies, if console has cloned it you dont need to do anything: `cd docservice && composer install --ignore-platform-reqs`
 10. install broadcasthub dependencies, if console has cloned it you dont need to do anything: `cd broadcasthub && npm install`